projectional-haskell/structured-haskell-mode/README.md

    doesn't parse a bunch of newer GHC extensions.
 SHM _does not do any parsing itself_, it
    [uses HSE](https://github.com/chrisdone/structured-haskell-mode/blob/master/src/Main.hs).
 There
-   are some patches provided as pull requests which you can try applying to a local copy of HSE and then recompile SHM with the new version.
+   are some patches in the HSE repo, provided as pull requests, which you can try applying to a local copy of HSE and then recompile SHM with the new version.

 To get extra useful information, always run: